 Assign clear responsibility for security

-- Your network administrator will usually have responsibility for selecting and implementing security solutions.
+- Your network administrator is usually responsible for selecting and implementing security solutions.

-- Top management must take overall responsibility.
+- Senior management must take overall responsibility.
 Directors can be held legally liable for the security of certain types of data.

 - Taking security precautions could save your business, so bring in a consultant if you lack in-house expertise.